sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 for example the exponent operator can be parsed from `^` rather than having to use Python's `**`.

-You should always include the variable to solve for if you want to extract results programmatically, to ensure that SymPy solves for the desired variable.
-To ensure SymPy will produce results in a consistent format, use `dict=True`.
 To extract the solutions, you can iterate through the list of dictionaries:

 ```py